Vis4SciML/Landscaper/README.md

 - **Quantification**: Applies advanced metrics, including a novel topological data analysis (TDA) based smoothness metric, enabling new insights into model behavior.
 - **Visualization**: Offers intuitive tools to visualize and interpret loss landscapes, providing actionable insights beyond traditional performance metrics.

-By uniting these aspects, Landscaper empowers users to gain a deeper, more holistic understanding of their model's behavior.
-More information can be found in the [documentation] or in the [paper].
+By uniting these aspects, `Landscaper` empowers users to gain a deeper, more holistic understanding of their model's behavior.
+More information can be found in the [documentation](https://vis4sciml.github.io/Landscaper/#).

 ## Quick Start

-Check out the [quick start guide](https://vis4sciml.github.io/Landscaper/quickstart/) for a step-by-step introduction to using Landscaper.
+Check out the [quick start guide](https://vis4sciml.github.io/Landscaper/quickstart/) for a step-by-step introduction to using `Landscaper`.

 ## Documentation
-The full documentation for Landscaper is available at [https://vis4sciml.github.io/Landscaper/](https://vis4sciml.github.io/Landscaper/#).
+The full documentation for `Landscaper` is available at [https://vis4sciml.github.io/Landscaper/](https://vis4sciml.github.io/Landscaper/#).
 It includes detailed instructions on installation, usage, and examples.
 You can build the docs locally by installing the `docs` extras and then running `mkdocs serve`.

 ## Installation
-Landscaper is available on [PyPI](https://pypi.org/project/landscaper/), making it easy to install and integrate into your projects.
+`Landscaper` is available on [PyPI](https://pypi.org/project/landscaper/), making it easy to install and integrate into your projects.

-Landscaper requires Python `>=3.10,<3.13` and PyTorch `>=2.0.0` and is compatible with both CPU and GPU environments.
+`Landscaper` requires Python `>=3.10,<3.13` and PyTorch `>=2.0.0` and is compatible with both CPU and GPU environments.
 To install PyTorch, follow the instructions on the [PyTorch website](https://pytorch.org/get-started/locally/) to select the appropriate version for your system.
-Then you can install Landscaper using pip.
+Then you can install `Landscaper` using pip.

-To install Landscaper, run the following command:
+To install `Landscaper`, run the following command:

 ```bash
 pip install landscaper
 ```

-To install Landscaper with all the dependencies to run the examples, use:
+To install `Landscaper` with all the dependencies to run the examples, use:

 ```bash
 pip install landscaper[examples]